gkaf89/NCC-Trainings/docs/openmp/exercise-5.md

 ####<u>Matrix Multiplication</u>

 In this example, we consider a square matrix; `M=N` is equal for both `A` and `B` matrices.
 Even though we deal here with a 2D matrix, we create a 1D array to represent a 2D matrix.
-In this example,  we must use `collapse` clause since matrix multiplication deals with 3 loops.
+In this example,  we must use the `collapse` clause since matrix multiplication deals with 3 loops.
 The first 2 outer loops will take rows of the `A` matrix and columns of the `B` matrix.
 Therefore, these two loops can be easily parallelised.
 But then we need to sum the value of those two outer loops value finally; this is where we should use the `reduction` clause.

 ??? "matrix multiplication function call"